If you work for yourself, a self-employed pension will make your money work for you.

 According to HM Revenue & Customs, the number of self-employed workers investing in a personal pension has plummeted by a third in just four years.
 The amount they contribute is also down 18.3 percent in the past two years – from £1.97bn in 2015/16 to £1.61bn in 2017-18².

-Research by Citizen’s Advice gives some clues to the reasons why self employed people are not investing in their pension.
-Even recently, there has been widespread confusion about the advantages of contributing to a pension, and many either misunderstand or fail to appreciate the tax benefits they bring.
-Research also shows that many self-employed people don’t realise that most pension plans can be very flexible.
+Many self-employed people don’t realise that most pension plans can be very flexible.
+There has been widespread confusion about the advantages of contributing to a pension, and many either misunderstand or fail to appreciate the tax benefits they bring.

 Self-employed incomes tend to fluctuate, making it vital to have the option to pay less or stop paying altogether during periods of lower income and have the option to pay in more at times of higher income.